owenfriend24/white_rabbit/1_prepro.md

-# White Rabbit Pre-Processing of fMRI Data
+# Pre-Processing of fMRI Data
 ## 1. Source white rabbit profile
 * sets paths to bin, activates 'tempenv' virutal environment (same as temple)
 * can also enter 'wr' as shortcut; will turn terminal purple to show WR is the active profile